 The prior probabilities play a very important role in the predictions.
-As shown in Figure 3a and Figure 4b, replacing these priors with a uniform distribution alters the model’s predictions and does not produce the same patterns we see in participants’ interpretations.
+As shown in Figure 3a and Figure 4b, replacing these priors with a uniform distribution alters the model’s predictions, which then fail to produce the patterns we see in participants’ interpretations.
 By eliciting people’s background knowledge of these distributions and incorporating them in our model, our goal was to show that both nonlinguistic knowledge (such as the probability of certain states of the world) and linguistic knowledge (such as the literal semantics of “1000” and general principles of communication) shape how people understand language.
 Our model is able to combine these types of knowledge to accurately predict people’s interpretations of number words.

-As a result, the prior probabilities are critical to the model because we believe that they are critical to how people understand language in general.
-However, the prior probabilities alone are not sufficient, since relying on prior probabilities alone without taking into account linguistic information would result in identical interpretations of “The watch cost 50 dollars” and “The watch cost 1000 dollars.”
-Instead, the model also needs to consider linguistic information such as the literal meaning of the utterance and principles of communication.
+The prior probabilities are critical to the model’s success.
+However, the prior probabilities alone are not sufficient, since relying on prior probabilities alone without taking into account the structure of language would result in identical interpretations of “The watch cost 50 dollars” and “The watch cost 1000 dollars.”
 By incorporating both types of knowledge, the model interprets the utterances in ways that closely align with human judgments.

 And some optional but recommended changes: (5) Try to address the "significance-skepticism" expressed by referee #1 in a way that could help non-linguist readers better appreciate the value of these results and the novelty of the methods used.